Don Pedro (Much Ado About Nothing): Origins

-Name Meaning
+Name meaning

 The name Pedro is the Spanish version of the name Peter.
 Don is a Spanish honorific that was reserved for Spanish royalty.

 Though he is called Pedro in the speech prefixes, Don Pedro is introduced as Don Peter in both the Folio and first quarto editions.

 Role in the play

 Much Ado About Nothing begins with Leonato announcing that Don Pedro, Prince of Aragon, is coming to Messina.
 Don Pedro arrives with Benedick, Claudio, and his bastard brother, Don John.
 Leonato invites Don Pedro and company to stay with him and his family.
 Don Pedro resolves to help Claudio woo Leonato's daughter Hero by disguising himself as Claudio.

-At Leonato's party, Don Pedro woos Hero on Claudio's behalf, but Don John convinces Claudio that Don Pedro betrayed him and wooed Hero for himself.
+At the party, Don Pedro woos Hero on Claudio's behalf, but Don John convinces Claudio that Don Pedro betrayed him and wooed Hero for himself.
 After Claudio's misunderstanding is resolved and he and Hero are engaged, Don Pedro offers marriage to Beatrice who quickly turns him down.
 After Beatrice and Benedick leave the party, Don Pedro hatches a plan to trick Beatrice and Benedick into falling in love with each other.
 Don Pedro, Leonato, and Claudio discuss how Beatrice is in love with Benedick in front of a hiding Benedick to gull him into loving her.

 Don John tricks Don Pedro and Claudio into thinking Hero has been unfaithful to Claudio, who, with the support of Don Pedro, accuses Hero at their wedding.
 Even after hearing that Hero has supposedly died, Don Pedro supports Claudio and condemns Hero for being dishonourable.
 Dogberry reveals Don John's lies to Don Pedro and Claudio.
 The next day, Don Pedro's original scheme works out and Beatrice and Benedick are married.
 Benedick tells Don Pedro that he should "Get [himself] a wife".